timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/concept/system-instructions.md

+---
+title: 'System Instructions: Hashbrown React Docs'
+meta:
+  - name: description
+    content: 'The instruction defines the initial system-level guidance given to the language model.
+It sets the AI''s role, tone, and behavior across the interaction.'
+---
 # System Instructions

 The instruction defines the initial system-level guidance given to the language model.
 It sets the AI's role, tone, and behavior across the interaction.
 This is equivalent to OpenAI's system message or Google's system instruction setting — it influences how the assistant behaves before user input is considered.